css-raku/CSS-raku/README.md

 Description
 -----------

-[CSS](CSS) is a module for parsing stylesheets and applying them to HTML or XML documents.
+[CSS](CSS) is a module for parsing style-sheets and applying them to HTML or XML documents.

-This module aims to be W3C compliant and complete, including: stylesheets, media specific and inline styling and the application of HTML specific styling (based on tags and attributes).
+This module aims to be W3C compliant and complete, including: style-sheets, media specific and inline styling and the application of HTML specific styling (based on tags and attributes).

 Methods
 -------